Sibasish11/JAVA150_Core/README.md

 ## Acknowledgments

 This repository is inspired by the structured practice set from the Java Programming course syllabus.
 The questions are designed to align with the course objectives, ensuring a comprehensive learning experience.
+I would love to mention Trilochan Sir, who was pivotal in building and teaching core concepts in the simplest way possible.

 ## Contact

-For questions, suggestions, or contributions, please reach out via GitHub issues or contact me directly through my GitHub profile.
+For questions, suggestions, or contributions, please reach out via GitHub issues or contact me directly through my linkedin. www.linkedin.com/in/sibasish11

----

 *Last Updated: August 18, 2025*